White Bear (Carlyle) Lake

 is a closed-basin lake in the Moose Mountain Upland.
 It is the largest lake on the plateau, slightly larger than its neighbour, Kenosee Lake.
 White Bear (Carlyle) Lake is within the White Bear 70 Indian reserve and Carlyle Lake Resort is along the southern shore.
 The lake and its amenities are accessed from Highway 9.

 Originally the lake was named "Carlyle Lake" by the first European settlers to the area.
-In the late 1970s control of the lake was handed over to the White Bear First Nations and at that time the lake was renamed to White Bear (Carlyle) Lake.
+In the late 1970s control of the lake was handed over to the White Bear First Nations and at that time the lake was renamed as White Bear (Carlyle) Lake.

 Water levels

 Beaver are not native to Moose Mountain.
-In 1923, two breeding pairs from Hudson Bay, Saskatchewan were brought to nearby Kenosee Lake.
-The beavers flourished and soon dams were blocking not just inflow creeks to Kenosee, but to White Bear (Carlyle) Lake as well.
-According to aerial photographs, the surface of White Bear (Carlyle) Lake in 1928 was 737 m asl.
+In 1923, two breeding pairs from Hudson Bay, Saskatchewan, were brought to nearby Kenosee Lake.
+The beavers flourished and soon dams were blocking not just inflow creeks to Kenosee Lake, but to White Bear as well.
+According to aerial photographs, the surface elevation of White Bear (Carlyle) Lake in 1928 was 737 m.
 By 1945, it had dropped to 732 m.
 In 1954, four beaver dams in the area were destroyed, which helped raise lake levels.
 By the late 1950s, the lake recovered to 735 m.
-Without continued intervention regarding dams, the lake level began to fall again and by 2008, it had dropped to 728 m.
+Without continued intervention regarding dams, the lake level began to fall again and, by 2008, it had dropped to 728 m.

 In 2008, the Moose Mountain Water Resource Management Corp. partnered with Moose Mountain Provincial Park to control beavers in and around the park through trapping and by blasting beaver dams.
-Once again, lake levels began to rise.
+Once again lake levels began to rise.
+As a result of the efforts, between 2010 and 2017 White Bear (Carlyle) Lake rose six to eight feet.
 The eventual goal is to raise Kenosee Lake levels enough so that it flows into White Bear (Carlyle) Lake, which hasn't happened since 1928.

 Fish species

-The most common fish found in the lake is the walleye.
+Walleye are commonly found in White Bear (Carlyle) Lake.